Flexible Webhook Quickstart

 -

-webhooktest.net: Capture and inspect webhook data without a separate server or account.
-No limit on incoming requests.
+webhooktest.net: Captures and displays Webhook data without a separate server or account.
+No limit on received requests.

-After logging in to the Nodit Console, click Webhook in the left menu.
+Log in to the Nodit Console, then click Webhook in the left menu.
 Click the Flexible Webhook tab at the top.
-On the webhook list page, click the Create Webhook button.
+On the Webhook list page, click the Create Webhook button.

 2-2.
 Enter General Information